-- a. the legal name of each of the candidates; - b. the name under which each shall appear on the ballot; and - c. shall publish the same in the next available issue of the student newspaper.
+- a. the legal name of each of the candidates; - b. the name under which each shall appear on the ballot; - c. the name of each slate, and the abbreviation of each slate as it will appear on the ballot; and - d. shall publish the same in the next available issue of the student newspaper.

-33. Daily Meetings
+34. Daily Meetings

-- (1) On every weekday during the Executive Committee and Board of Governor campaign and Plebiscite/Referendum campaign, the C.R.O. shall hold a daily meeting, at which he/she shall review complaints, rulings, regulations, procedures, and announcements. - (2) Each candidate and side manager shall either attend each daily meeting himself/herself or designate, in writing, a representative who will attend. - (3) Where a candidate or side manager contravenes Section 33(2), he/she shall be fined ten dollars (\$10.00) for each meeting at which he/she is in contravention, and he/she shall not be assessed any further penalty.
+- (1) On every weekday during the Executive Committee and Board of Governor campaign and Plebiscite/Referendum campaign, the C.R.O. shall hold a daily meeting, at which he/she shall review complaints, rulings, regulations, procedures, and announcements. - (2) Each candidate and side manager shall either attend each daily meeting himself/herself or designate, in writing, a representative who will attend. - (3) Where a candidate or side manager contravenes Section 34(2), he/she shall be fined ten dollars (\$10.00) for each meeting at which he/she is in contravention, and he/she shall not be assessed any further penalty.

-34. Requirements of All Candidates and Plebiscite/Referendum Sides
+35. Requirements of All Candidates and Plebiscite/Referendum Sides

-Each candidate and side manager shall act reasonably and in good faith, and specifically shall
+Each candidate, side manager and slate shall act reasonably and in good faith, and specifically shall